IBM/rpg-genai-data/docs/pages/task/explain_module.md

 3. #### File Declarations
 List all declared files from the F-specs with relevant keywords.
 This includes display files, physical,logical files, printer files, and special files.
 Explain how each file is declared and any keywords used.

-  Provide in table format with columns for file name, type (data/device/display), and description of how the program interacts with each file.
+  Provide in table format with columns for file name, type (data/device/display), and description of how the module interacts with each file.
   Example:
   | File Name       | Type     | Used         | Description                                      |
   |-----------------|----------|--------------|--------------------------------------------------|